Bunkai9448/digipet_PSP/FAQ & Bugs.md

 You need to win the battle for them to join, and there are certain moments when the help doesn't return a partner (this is due to the original programing, not related to the patch).

+- To change your walking digimon, open the menu and check its parameters, your last digimon checked will be the one walking.

 - The Game has 7 Areas, below you can see the minimum steps/clicks required to finish each one.
 Steps required: 1st - 10 000 > 2nd - 12 000 > 3rd - 14 000 > 4th - 16 000
 *There is an incomplete cheat for that in this repo, called Cheat4steps.txt.
 It was done during the first area, then